Professional Bull Riders: All-time money earners

-The all time moneys show off the PBR's claim that they have changed bull riding into a real sport that does more than just pay the riders' fees.
-PBR bull riders make a true living, and many are millionaires several times over.
-Two-time world champion J.B.
-Mauney has earned the most money of any rider at over $7.4 million.
-He is followed by three-time world champion Silvano Alves at over $6.5 million, and in third place is two-time world champion Jose Vitor Leme with over $5.5 million.
+The all-time moneys show off the PBR's claim that they have changed bull riding into a real sport that does more than just pay the riders' fees.
+PBR bull riders make a true living, and some are millionaires several times over.
+Three-time world champion José Vitor Leme has earned the most money of any PBR bull rider at over $8.3 million.
+He is followed by two-time world champion J.B.
+Mauney at over $7.4 million.
+In third place is three-time world champion Silvano Alves at over $6.7 million.
+They are followed by fellow world champions Guilherme Marchi with over $5.3 million and Justin McBride with over $5.1 million.

 Previous challenges

 Mossy Oak Shootout

-Starting with the 2000 season, this challenge sponsored by the Mossy Oak camouflage brand was a bonus ride that was featured during first night of each two-day BLC/BFTS event.
+Starting with the 2000 season, this challenge sponsored by the Mossy Oak camouflage brand was a bonus ride that was featured during first night of each two-day Premier Series event.
 The Shootout matched up the event's first-round winner against a prearranged bucking bull.
-The rider had to make a qualified ride to win the Mossy Oak Shootout bonus.
+The rider had to make an eight-second qualified ride to win the Mossy Oak Shootout bonus.
 In the event that he failed, $5,000 would be added to the bounty, and the new amount would be offered at the next two-day event's Mossy Oak Shootout.
 The bonus capped out at $100,000, and when a rider made the whistle and collected his bonus, the bounty was then reset to $5,000 at the next event.
 If the rider made a qualified ride, he was given a score, but those points did not count towards the world standings.